Lampcraft Industries Floor Lamp

 In 1968 Philip Harris moved the Lampcraft Industries company to Los Angeles, California.
 Philip Harris sold his Lampcraft Industries company in 1972.
 It’s last address was BOX 91576 Chicago Park CA 95712-0000.

 Other companies that sold lamps with spaghetti/spun sugar/cotton candy style lampshades in the USA were Majestic and Heifetz.
-Heifetz sold Rotaflex lamps.
+Heifetz also sold Rotaflex lamps.

 Lampcraft Industries label, glued on another lamp.